Catholic Customs

 The Carnival in Sartiglia, Italy, includes a horse race with daring feats

-Carnival was always taken seriously in the Middle Ages with work being suspended and the whole town participating in the public celebrations.
-At midnight, however, the partying would stop.
-Maria Von Trapp recalls the custom in Austria in which everyone would kneel down at midnight and recite the “Our Father.”
-After this prayer, everyone would rise and wish each other a blessed season of Lent before departing home to prepare for Ash Wednesday.
+In the Middle Ages, work was suspended during Carnival and the whole town participated in the public celebrations.
+At midnight, however, the festivities would stop.
+Maria Von Trapp recalls the custom in Austria in which all knelt down at midnight and recited the "Our Father."
+After this prayer, everyone rose and wished each other a blessed season of Lent before departing home to prepare for Ash Wednesday.

 What a beautiful way to close the Carnival festivities and to instill the somber spirit of Lent where Catholics take up their self-imposed cross and prepare themselves to follow Our Lord to Calvary.